Heterogeneous Treatment Effects under Network Interference: A Nonparametric Approach Based on Node Connectivity: Numerical results

+In contrast, KECENI can use a fully nonparametric approach with fused Gromov-Wasserstein distances used to measure dissimilarity in both local network structure and node attributes.
+In particular, we define

-Finally, \(\hat{P}_{X_{[n]}|\mathcal{G}}\) is taken to be the empirical product measure in \cref{eq:empirical_product_measure}. \cref{fig:result_X_ot} indicates that despite the presence of smoothing bias, KECENI was able to identify the non-zero treatment effect much more successfully than AUTOGNET and TMLENET.
+where \(\hat\Pr\) is the empirical probability measure on the respective set, and \(W_{1,1}(\cdot, \cdot)\) denotes the Wasserstein 1-distance with respect to the \(\ell_1\) metric.
+We can also nonparametrically estimate the outcome regression and propensity score using kernel smoothing estimators based on fused Gromov-Wasserstein distances defined in \cref{eq:nuisance_fgw}.
+Finally, \(\hat{P}_{X_{[n]}|\mathcal{G}}\) is taken to be the empirical product measure in \cref{eq:empirical_product_measure}. \cref{fig:result_X_ot} indicates that despite some smoothing bias, KECENI was able to identify the non-zero treatment effect much more successfully than AUTOGNET and TMLENET.

-When prior knowledge about the interaction term is available, the structural equation models assumed by AUTOGNET and TMLENET are correctly specified, enabling successful identification of the causal effect (see \cref{fig:result_W_autognet,fig:result_W_tmlenet}).
-KECENI also benefits from this prior information, yielding improved performance (\cref{fig:result_W_linear,fig:result_W_kernel}).
+If the structural equation models for AUTOGNET and TMLENET are correctly specified and include the interaction term, enabling successful identification of the causal effect (see \cref{fig:result_W_autognet,fig:result_W_tmlenet}).
+KECENI also improves when using this additional information (\cref{fig:result_W_linear,fig:result_W_kernel}).
 Additional details are provided in \cref{app:comparison_known}.